Axinom/mosaic-frontend-samples/README.md

 # Running the Project

 - Run `yarn` to install dependencies
-- Copy `.env.template` into `.env`, and change the PORT number as needed
+- Copy `.env.template` into `.env`, and change the values if needed
 - Run `yarn dev` to start running the project in watch mode
+- Run `yarn util:start-proxy` to start a `localhost` proxy to the `Mosaic User Service` upstream
+  - Ensure to set/update the URL for `User Auth Base URL` in your `Mosaic Frontend Samples` profile to use the proxy endpoint for requests

 # Building for Production